CONTEMPORARY WILDLIFE MANAGEMENT DECISIONS ARE COMPLEX

 We are also working to develop experiential and team-building educational programs to fill these gaps so entry-level biologists receive the proper training to function in today's technical work environment.
 This will not only benefit future professionals, but also state and federal agencies.
 Our educational goals are not limited to undergraduate and graduate-level students, as we are also actively involved with K-12 programs and conservation programs that involve families as a way to disseminate important ecological and management issues.

-The Wildlife Ecology Institute is a 501(c)(3) non-profit wildlife research and education organization composed of wildlife ecologists with real-world management, applied research, quantitative, and GIS skills to support state and federal agency wildlife and habitat management needs.
+Wildlife Ecology Institute is a 501(c)(3) non-profit wildlife research and education organization composed of wildlife ecologists with real-world management, applied research, quantitative, and GIS skills to support state and federal agency wildlife and habitat management needs.
 We fill gaps in knowledge through applied research that directly benefit wildlife management and conservation decisions, as these decisions must be informed and defensible now more than ever.
 We provide the products that our funding agencies can actually use.

 We are not restricted geographically, by taxa, or by ecosystem.
 We work in montane forests, deserts, agricultural systems, on game species, state and federal threatened and endangered species, invasive species, and data-deficient species; and under diverse situations, including climate change, wildfire, drought, energy development, harvest, and others.
 We fully support the North American Model of Wildlife Conservation.